pexip/terraform-provider-pexip/README.md

 # Import a conference by its ID
 terraform import pexip_infinity_conference.existing_room 123

-# Import a node by its ID
+# Import a worker VM by its ID
-terraform import pexip_infinity_node.existing_worker 456
+terraform import pexip_infinity_worker_vm.existing_worker 456

-# Import a system location by its ID
+# Import a location by its ID
-terraform import pexip_infinity_system_location.datacenter 789
+terraform import pexip_infinity_location.datacenter 789
 ```

 ## Complete Example